tricinel/dotfiles/readme.md

 * Symlink the appropriate files in ``.dotfiles`` to your home directory.
 Everything is configured and tweaked within ``~/.dotfiles``.

-``zsh/zshrc.symlink`` is where you'll need to make your modifications, as some paths might differ on your system.

 ## Overview of files

 * ``git/`` will give you some neat aliases and functions to use with git.